hpe-dev-incubator/hpe-dev-portal/content/blog/on-premise-adventures-how-to-build-an-apache-spark-lab-on-kubernetes.md

 ### What tools do I have at my disposal?

 Our infrastructure team runs all of the hardware and software for the Data Science team.
-They provides me access to things like a Jupyter Notebook where I will do my Data Science work.
-The infrastructure team of DevOps engineers and system administrators has the ultimate toolbox to work with, a toolbox called the [HPE Ezmeral Software Platform](https://www.hpe.com/us/en/ezmeral.html).
-HPE Ezmeral software provides me with an “all of the above” approach to deployment and management of my data, apps, and the compute & storage resources that run it all - from anywhere.
+They provide me access to things like a Jupyter Notebook where I will do my Data Science work.
+The infrastructure team of DevOps engineers and system administrators have the ultimate toolbox to work with, a toolbox called the [HPE Ezmeral Software Platform](https://www.hpe.com/us/en/ezmeral.html).
+HPE Ezmeral software enables an “all of the above” approach to deployment and management of ACME's data, apps, and the compute & storage resources that run it all - from anywhere.
 The infrastructure team can use this toolbox to:

 * modernize legacy apps, and manage those apps alongside cloud-native apps
 * use existing data lakes alongside HPE Ezmeral Data Fabric

 and all of the hardware and software can be consumed as-a-service from HPE!